GIGAMOLE/ComposeLevitation/README.md

 The `LevitationState` consists of two required components: [`LevitationConfig`](#LevitationConfig) and [`PressConfig`](#PressConfig).
 And one optional
 component: [`ShadowConfig`](#ShadowConfig).

-To create a `LevitationState`, use the utility function: `rememberLevitationState(...)` or create it by your own.
+To create a `LevitationState`, use the utility function: `rememberLevitationState(...)` or make it on your own.

 #### LevitationConfig